Lord, Lady, Sir or Dame - A guide to the honors system

 This goes some way to explaining why, between 1951 and 1999, 270 people privately turned down honours, including Roald Dahl, Aldous Huxley, Francis Bacon and Lucien Freud.

-John Lennon made a rather more public rejection when he returned his 1965 MBE (Most Excellent Order of the British Empire) to Her Majesty in 1969 as part of an ongoing peace protest with Yoko Ono.
+John Lennon made a rather more public rejection when he returned his 1965 MBE (Member of the Order of the British Empire) to Her Majesty in 1969 as part of an ongoing peace protest with Yoko Ono.

 Text: Emma Holmqvist Deacon